GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-25-enums-are-classes-sort-of.md

 The reason that line 3 doesn't compile is that the private access modifier is more restrictive than the implicit package-private modifier of the abstract class.
 This is forbidden in general in Java.

 That the abstract class has package-private as default is to be expected: in classes (and in enums) all fields and methods (except the constructors in enums) have package-private as default access modifier.
-This is unlike interfaces and annotations, whose methods and fiels are public by default.
+This is unlike interfaces and annotations, whose methods and fields are public by default.

 Question: what is the default access modifier for classes, enums, interfaces, and annotations?
 The answer is that they are all package-private.